beekeeb/piantor/README.md

 * Non-flippable PCBs - Fewer ways to make mistakes when you install the controller breakout boards.
 Great for first time keyboard builders.
 * Diodeless - A more robust build with fewer things to solder or break.
 * Hybrid hotswap and soldered-in low profile choc switches - Experiment with different key switches with the hotswap sockets, or solder the key switches for a more stable build.
 * Breakable pinky column - Easily convert the PCB from a 42-key to 36-key layout.
-You can break off the pinky column without specialized tools.
+You can snap off the pinky column without specialized tools.

 ## Bill of Materials (BOM)